WordlessMeteor/LoL-Dragon-Change/README.md

 		- Since this program is only intended to correct the terms, the involved data resources are only used for program development, instead of the release.
 So, it's highly recommended that users run this program in the cloned repository folder, instead of the folder extracted from compressed files in Release.
 	- Customized Programs <ins>05, 11, 13, 16, 19, 20 and 21</ins> **save content displayed in terminal into local logs** while running.
 You can check them under the "<ins>日志（Logs）</ins>" folder.
 	- To let user **understand the structure of the large dataframes**, a workbook `Customized Program Main Dataframe Structure.xlsx` is added in the home directory to illustrate how the dataframes are organized.
-		- The following is the illustration on the structure of `LoLGame_info_df` in Customized Program 05, `recent_LoLPlayers_df` in Customized Programs 11 and 16 and `LoLGame_stat_header` in Customized Program 20, to explain some settings, which won't be repeated in the following context:
+		- The following is the illustration on the structure of `LoLGame_info_df` in Customized Programs 05 and 20, `recent_LoLPlayers_df` in Customized Programs 11 and 16 and `LoLGame_stat_header` in Customized Program 20, to explain some settings, which won't be repeated in the following context:
 			- There're 6 columns in the sheets `05 - LoLGame_info_header`, `11 - LoLGame_info_header`, `16 - LoLGame_info_header` and `20 - LoLGame_stat_header`, and the first 3 columns are the **main data area**.
 				- `Index` represents the index of the keys of the dictionary variable `LoLGame_info_data`.
 				- `Key` represents the keys of the dictionary variable `LoLGame_info_data`.